nodejs/TSC/Streaming/Streaming-To-Youtube.md

 6. Choose to login to https://youtube.com with Node.js account, accept Zoom usage agreement (on first use)
 7. On the Streaming page, edit the webinar title to include the meeting date, then press the red "Go Live!" button.
+Troubleshooting note: at least one person has found that "Go Live!" errored with a message "Please grant necessary privilege for live streaming".
+Copying the link from the default browser to an different browser may workaround this issue.

 Every participant can choose whether to participate with or without video.